schneebergerlab/msyd/README.md

 ![Diagram illustrating an example workflow for using msyd](https://github.com/schneebergerlab/msyd/blob/master/img/workflow.svg)

 Useful scripts for using `msyd` may be seen in the `hgsv\_scripts`, `drosophila\_scripts`, `ampsynth\_scripts` directories.

+# Contact

+Please report any crashes, weird output, suggestions or otherwise in a GitHub issue!